 Sweden shares UNESCO’s vision of building knowledge societies based on freedom of expression and access to knowledge and information for all.
 This includes also the safety of journalists.

 ”Can I apply for an internship?”

-Those who want to apply for an intership at the UNESCO secretariat in Paris can find information on the UNESCO central web www.unesco.org
+Those who want to apply for an intership at the UNESCO secretariat in Paris, or at UNESCO field offices, can find information on UNESCO’s website.

-Swedish National Commission for UNESCO has published books, pamphlets and posters that can be downloaded in PDF format from our website.
+Swedish National Commission for UNESCO has published books and pamphlets that can be downloaded from our library.